 Calls to Action

-Adrenaline-pumping calls to take immediate action from local, regional, state-level, and national organizations.
+Calls to action from local, regional, state-level, national, and international organizations.

 Boycott Food Companies that Oppose GMO Labeling

 You may be surprised to learn that major organic brands oppose labeling of GMOs in foods.
 Organic Consumers Association, Cornucopia Institute, Mercola.com, and Natural News, have pointed out the gross hypocrisy and greed of large food and beverage corporations that sell billions of dollars worth of organic and natural food—and are bankrolling the opposition to GMO labeling.
 More (including a list of the brands)…→

 - Change.org’s Petitions –change.org – has free online petition tools that anyone can use for social change: start, join, and win campaigns for social change.